Trip to Leh Ladakh

 Ladakh is also the land of exquisite monasteries, so get a taste of Tibetan architecture at the Hemis, Thiksey and Lamayuru Monastery.

 The last bit is climactic as you drive down the Manali-Leh highway, one of the most exciting road trips in the world.
 You’ll see nature in all its glory!

 Duration: 14 night to 15 days

-Good to know: Since you are traveling to Leh from Srinagar, the ascent is gradual, helping in better acclimatization.
+Good to know: Since you are travelling to Leh from Srinagar, the ascent is gradual, helping in better acclimatization.
 While coming back, you are taking the Manali-Leh route, which is at a higher altitude.
-By this time however, your body would have adapted to the lower oxygen levels, making it easy on the return journey.
+By this time, however, your body would have adapted to the lower oxygen levels, making it easy on the return journey.

 For any more information, or for any help in planning a trip to Leh Ladakh, feel free to contact us!

 Everything you need to know about India is here We have tried writing about everything you may need help with for your trip to India, If you need help in planning a trip to India Get in touch with us to to plan your trip of a life time.